 4. Add contacts and send the email

 Next, go into your Gmail inbox and open your drafts folder.
-Your BEE email should be your most recent draft.
+Your Beefree email should be your most recent draft.

 From here, you can customize the subject line and “To” field.
 Once you’re ready to carry on with the campaign, click “send” as normal.

 Using BCC ensures your contacts won’t see the other emails you’re sending to.
-However, there are risks involved in this method, which we’ll come back to.
+But there are risks involved in this method, which we’ll come back to.

 There’s also the option to use a mass email tool for Gmail, like GMass.